There are two main types of aid:

 - Certain courses may have special fees that can increase the total charges for the summer.
 At times, the aid may not fully cover all tuition, fees, and book charges.
 Students should plan accordingly.
 Any remaining balance that is not covered by financial aid will be the student’s responsibility.

 Full financial aid coverage is not guaranteed for every student.
 Feel free to contact the Financial Aid office at 860-512-3380 or firstname.lastname@example.org to discuss eligibility.

-- Students who are not pursuing a degree at Manchester Community College (i.e. taking courses at MCC to transfer to a different home institution) are not eligible for financial aid at MCC.
-Students should contact their home school in order to discuss the possibility of receiving a reimbursement through a consortium agreement at their home school.
-Out-of-pocket payment will still be due at the time of registration.
-Students should review the Concurrent Enrollment policy posted on our financial aid website.
+- Students who are not pursuing a degree at Manchester Community College or simply taking courses at MCC to transfer to a different home institution are not eligible for financial aid at MCC.
+It is recommended they contact their home school to discuss their eligibility for a consortium agreement.
+The agreement may allow the student to receive financial aid funds from the home institution to help cover the costs at the host school (MCC).
+Payment out of pocket is due at the time of registration.
+Students should review the Concurrent Enrollment policy posted on the financial aid website.

-- Students who complete their degree requirements and graduate at the culmination of fall 2021, will not be eligible for winter/spring aid since they will no longer be pursuing a degree at Manchester Community College.
-Once the earned degree has been awarded, the student is considered “non-degree/non-matriculated.”
-Only students with declared majors, pursuing a degree at MCC, meet eligibility requirements for financial aid.
-Students are not able to declare an academic major during the winter intersession.
+- Students who complete their degree requirements and graduate in the fall of 2022 will not be eligible for winter/spring aid since they will no longer be pursuing a degree at Manchester Community College.
+A student who graduated is considered “non-degree/non-matriculated” and ineligible for aid.

-- If a student’s aid is cancelled due to a change in eligibility, the student will be responsible for any charges or balances due to the college.
-Changes to students’ eligibility will appear in myCommNet.
-It is also imperative that students regularly review important emails in their student email account.
+- If a student’s aid is cancelled due to a change in eligibility, the student will be responsible for any charges or balances.
+Students should visit myCommNet for details and regularly review important emails from their student email account.

-- Fees may apply for dropped/withdrawn courses.
+- Special fees may apply for dropped/withdrawn courses.
 Consult with the Bursar’s office for applicable fees and refund policies.